joshiyukta16/Binding_And_Beyond_Docking_Molecular_study_on_EGFR_mutations_in_lung_cancer-/README.md

 This project is created for my academic and portfolio purposes.

-You are free to refer to this work, but:
-- Direct copying or submission as your own work is strictly discouraged
-- Unauthorized use without attribution will be considered academic misconduct.

 ## 📄 License
 This project is licensed under the CC BY-NC 4.0 License.

 ## Binding & Beyond: Molecular Docking of Gefitinib with EGFR